aertslab/arboreto/docs/userguide.rst

 Running with a Dask distributed scheduler
 -----------------------------------------

-Arboretum was designed to run gene regulatory network inference in a distributed setting.
+Arboreto was designed to run gene regulatory network inference in a distributed setting.
 In distributed mode, some effort by the user or a systems administrator is required to `set up`_ a dask.distributed ``scheduler`` and some ``workers``.